 FARM Environmental Stewardship Version 3

 The FARM Environmental Stewardship Program regularly reviews and incorporates new science to (1) ensure robust and reliable results and (2) meet expanding interests and needs of farmers and FARM Program participants.
 Programmatic updates and accountability measures are governed by the FARM Environmental Stewardship Task Force, the National Milk Producers Federation (NMPF) Environmental Issues Committee, and the NMPF Board of Directors with input from industry stakeholder groups including farmers, researchers, academics, FARM Program participants and more.
-The Innovation Center for U.S. Dairy’s environmental research team leads scientific research to keep the model current with the latest scientific advancements.
-They regularly collaborate with researchers from leading academic and research institutions, both domestically and internationally.
-The FARM Program is currently in the process of facilitating the development of FARM Environmental Stewardship Program Version 3, focusing on a scientific update to the greenhouse gas model that powers the tool in collaboration with the Innovation Center for U.S. Dairy.
+Dairy Management Inc’s (DMI) environmental research team leads scientific research to keep the model current with the latest scientific advancements.
+DMI staff regularly collaborates with researchers from leading academic and research institutions, both domestically and internationally.
+The FARM Program is currently in the process of facilitating the development of FARM Environmental Stewardship Program Version 3, focusing on a scientific update to the greenhouse gas model that powers the tool in collaboration with DMI and the Innovation Center for U.S. Dairy.

 High-Level Description and Timeline

-NMPF and the Innovation Center for U.S. Dairy are collaborating to update the greenhouse gas (GHG) model that powers the FARM Environmental Stewardship Program.
-When FARM Environmental Stewardship Program Version 3 launches in July 2024, FARM Environmental Stewardship Program will transition to a “process-based” model through work with Ruminant Farm Systems (RuFaS) – an initiative involving researchers from across the country focused on environmental modeling of dairy farms.
+NMPF, DMI and the Innovation Center for U.S. Dairy collaborated to update the greenhouse gas (GHG) model that powers the FARM Environmental Stewardship Program.
+When FARM Environmental Stewardship Program Version 3 launched in October 2024, FARM Environmental Stewardship Program transitioned to a “process-based” model through work with Ruminant Farm Systems (RuFaS) – an initiative involving researchers from across the country focused on environmental modeling of dairy farms.

 Shifting to a process-based model offers several benefits for addressing customer requests while offering more insights to farmers and FARM Program participants: